robertwayne/bufferfish/README.md

-# Bufferfish
+# bufferfish

-Bufferfish is utility library for working with binary network messages between Rust and TypeScript, such as over WebSockets.
+bufferfish is utility library for working with binary network messages between Rust and TypeScript, such as over WebSockets.
 It provides a simple API for encoding and decoding data into binary arrays, as well as generating TypeScript definitions and decoding functions from your Rust code.

 _This library has an unstable API and is missing a variety of functionality.
 I can't recommend using it in production, although I am using it for my own production project._